-In the event that the up and down motion of the rudder is stiff there's a possibility the drum bolt has worked itself tight.
-This is more common on older models, and you'll find information on how to address stiff up and down rudder operation here
+In the event that the up and down motion of the rudder is stiff there’s a possibility the drum bolt has worked itself tight (most common in older models).
+This is more common on older models, and you’ll find information on how to address stiff up and down rudder operation here

 All about Hobie Hatches on second hand kayaks: Twist & Seal hatches, Front hatches, Gaskets, Trim lock, Bungee cords

 Before getting too adventurous in your new second hand Hobie, we highly recommend inspecting the hatches.
 Most Hobie kayaks come with Twist and Seal hatches, so lets start with those first.
 What you’re looking for here is smooth operation when opening and especially closing.
 If you are having trouble closing them, it is most likely that the rubber hatch o-ring seals and hatch seal rim are dirty and gritty and the seal itself could be stretched (which would best be replaced).
 First try cleaning the seal and hatch rim to remove any gunk from obstructing operation, and then spray them with a silicon spray.
 We have more information on how to do this here